Huntington's disease: Signs and symptoms

-Mutant huntingtin is expressed throughout the body and associated with abnormalities in peripheral tissues that are directly caused by such expression outside the brain.
-These abnormalities include muscle atrophy, cardiac failure, impaired glucose tolerance, weight loss, osteoporosis, and testicular atrophy.

 Genetics

 Everyone has two copies of the huntingtin gene (HTT), which codes for the huntingtin protein (Htt).
 HTT is also called the HD gene, and the IT15 gene, (interesting transcript 15).
 Part of this gene is a repeated section called a trinucleotide repeat expansion – a short repeat, which varies in length between individuals, and may change length between generations.
 If the repeat is present in a healthy gene, a dynamic mutation may increase the repeat count and result in a defective gene.
 When the length of this repeated section reaches a certain threshold, it produces an altered form of the protein, called mutant huntingtin protein (mHtt).
 The differing functions of these proteins are the cause of pathological changes, which in turn cause the disease symptoms.
 The Huntington's disease mutation is genetically dominant and almost fully penetrant; mutation of either of a person's HTT alleles causes the disease.
-It is not inherited according to sex, but by the length of the repeated section of the gene, hence its severity can be influenced by the sex of the affected parent.
+It is not inherited according to sex, but by the length of the repeated section of the gene; hence its severity can be influenced by the sex of the affected parent.